The Best Whisky and Water in Scotland

 Wondering which Whisky and Water in Scotland you should try?

-So if you are staying with us here at Blervie House you are either here to visit the 51 worlds famous Malt Whisky Distilleries that make up part of The Malt Whisky Trail on our doorstep and if you not you are bound to visit at least one of them.
+So if you are staying with us here at Blervie House, you are either here to visit the 51 worlds famous Malt Whisky Distilleries that make up part of The Malt Whisky Trail on our doorstep, and if you are not, you are bound to visit at least one of them.

 Whisky and Water

 Well, should you drink your Whisky with water?
-The purists would say definitely not.
+The purists would say not.
 The experts would say yes to fully appreciate the taste of the amber nectar.
-Of course, at the end of the day like most things, it is a personal choice.
+Of course, at the end of the day, like most things, it is a personal choice.

-The Malt Whisky Trail SignpostLike so much in life you do not get one without the other and to produce a true Single Malt each distillery needs a source of soft Scottish water to produce their whisky.
-For me this part of exploring the different blends viewing the source of the water resulted in the location of the distillery in the first place.
+The Malt Whisky Trail SignpostLike so much in life, you do not get one without the other, and to produce a genuine Single Malt, each distillery needs a source of soft Scottish water to produce their whisky.
+For me, this part of exploring the different blends and viewing the water source resulted in the distillery’s location in the first place.

 View of Strathisla Distillery

-Likewise, if you are visiting the Strathisla distillery the first thing you will notice as you arrive is lovingly revered Well that is the source of the natural spring water used in the production of Strathisla.
-The oldest working distillery sitting beside the River Isla is a tranquil setting encompassing the close relationship of Whisky and Water in Scotland.
+Likewise, if you are visiting the Strathisla distillery, the first thing you will notice as you arrive is lovingly revered Well, the source of the natural spring water used in producing Strathisla.
+The oldest working distillery beside the River Isla is a tranquil setting encompassing the close relationship of Whisky and Water in Scotland.

-And of course, if are not sure if you should drink your Whisky with water you can always spend time exploring your options by booking a tasting session either at the distillery or allow us to arrange a private tasting for you here at Blervie House.
+And, of course, if you are not sure if you should drink your Whisky with water, you can always explore your options by booking a tasting session at the distillery or allowing us to arrange a private tasting for you here at Blervie House.

 Whisky and Water Continued